2. Total Hip Replacement Surgery

 Surgeons and researchers at Hospital for Special Surgery (HSS), where more knee replacements and hip surgeries are performed than at any other hospital in the United States, continue to contribute to and improve upon the ongoing success of hip replacement surgery.
 Work is continually underway to develop, evaluate, and refine existing and new procedures and processes.
 As a result, today there is a range of surgical approaches being utilized by orthopedic surgeons.
 In hip replacement surgery, the hip can be reached through the back of the hip, (posterior approach), the side of the hip (lateral or anterolateral approach), the front of the leg (anterior approach), or through a combination of approaches.

 The posterior approach, the dominant hip replacement surgical method for many years, is used in the majority of the hip replacements performed in the United States.
 It involves accessing the hip joint via an incision made close to the buttocks.
 This approach provides doctors with a good view of the hip capsule, allowing for optimum placement of implants.
 Over the years, doctors have refined this procedure so that it is more minimally invasive, reducing the size of the incisions while maintaining the safety and effectiveness of the technique.
 This minimally invasive procedure - pioneered at Hospital for Special Surgery - has helped to diminish trauma, reduce length of hospital stay, and limit adverse reactions to anesthesia.

-The anterior approach to total hip replacement has emerged recently as a viable alternative to the more popular posterior approach.
+The anterior approach to total hip replacement (sometimes called the "mini-anterior approach" or "muscle-sparing hip replacement") has emerged recently as a viable alternative to the more popular posterior approach.
 Although it has been in use to some degree since the 1980s, new instrumentation allowing it to be performed using smaller incisions has made it increasingly sought after.

 Due to the different nature of the approach, there are fewer but different precautions to follow to prevent dislocation, which may occur more often with the posterior approach.